-Adult homes (also known as Board & Care) are congregate residential facilities originally created to provide housing, meals and basic care for the elderly who do not need a nursing facility.
+Adult homes (also known as Board & Care homes) are congregate residential facilities originally created to provide housing, meals and basic care for the elderly who do not need skilled nursing care.
 Today, adult homes house a large percentage of people with mental illness—in some cases, as high as 90%.

 Among the adult home clients we have represented is a group of 17 men from the former Leben Adult Home in Queens who were subjected to unnecessary prostate surgery.
 In Bowen et al v.
 Rubin et al, we joined with other advocates to win a multi-million dollar settlement for the victims.

 For over a decade, we have worked to end the unnecessary segregation of people with psychiatric disabilities in large adult homes.
 In 2013, we successfully negotiated a settlement with New York State.
 This settlement ensures that thousands of adult home residents will have the opportunity to live in their own apartments with the services they need to succeed and be part of their communities.

 CALL OUR INTAKE LINE FOR HELP: 877-417-2427 (Toll Free), Monday-Friday, 10 am – 5 pm.